FBLA: Governance

 The organization is governed by its board of directors, which consists of the CEO, business leaders, state educators, business education teachers, and the two division national presidents.

 FBLA's membership is represented by the FBLA Middle School, FBLA High School and FBLA Collegiate divisions.
 FBLA High School and FBLA Collegiate each have different member-elected national officer teams.
 The national officers are elected by voting delegates at the annual National Leadership Conference (NLC) and installed during the Awards of Excellence Program.

 The FBLA High School officer team consists of a president, secretary, treasurer, parliamentarian, and five vice presidents representing each region.
 The FBLA Collegiate officer teams consist of a president, executive vice president, vice president of communication, vice president of financial development, vice president of membership, and parliamentarian.
 FBLA Collegiate is not segmented regionally.

 FBLA Middle School and FBLA High School divide the United States into five administrative regions.
 These regions are Western, Mountain Plains, North Central, Southern, and Eastern.

 Each state has what is called a State Chapter, which has its own State Officer Team.
 The roles in each State Officer Team vary by state, but each usually consists of a President, Vice President, Secretary, Treasurer, and Parliamentarian.
 Some also have Historians, Webmasters, and Reporters.

 Some states are then divided into regions, districts, or areas.
 These are often governed by an elected official who serves on the State Officer Team.
 Just like the national regional executive boards, there are small-scale boards in most regions, districts, and/or areas in most states.

 Finally, each chapter has its own officer team.
 Chapter offices vary by chapter.
-While most use a structure similar to that of the national officers, others use a corporate-style structure with offices such as CEO, CIO, etc. More information can be found on the national FBLA website.
+While most use a structure similar to that of the national officers, others use a corporate-style structure with offices such as CEO, CIO, etc.